UTFCast Pro User Manual

-All files in warning status are not converted.
-If you have chosen to copy unconverted files, the files are copied to the output directory without conversion.
-You can use the preview panel to verify if the detection result is correct and then right-click on the file and use "Accept result" function to ignore the warning and convert the files with the detected codepage.
-Or you can use "Make correction" function to specify a different codepage to convert the files.
+Files with a warning status are not converted.
+If you have selected the option to copy unconverted files, these files will be copied to the output directory without being converted.
+You can use the preview panel to verify the accuracy of the detection result.
+If the result is correct, you can ignore the warning and convert the file using the "Accept Result" function.
+Alternatively, you can specify a different codepage for conversion using the "Make Correction" function.

-A wildcard is a symbol that represents an unknown character or a set of characters.
-UTFCast Professional supports two wildcard symbols: The asterisk (*) for any number of unknown characters, and the question mark (?) for only one unknown character.
+A wildcard is a symbol used to represent one or more unknown characters in a file name.
+UTFCast Pro supports two wildcard symbols: the asterisk (*) for any number of unknown characters, and the question mark (?) for only one unknown character.

-You can mix-and-match the asterisk (*) and the question mark (?), as well as combine multiple wildcard strings with the semicolon (;).
-If a file name does not match any of your provided wildcard strings, the file will be ignored.
+You can combine wildcard symbols by using the semicolon (;) separator.
+If a file name does not match any of the specified wildcard strings, it will be ignored.

 w*.txt